About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

 | Recent batch date | Sterilized media loses freshness over time.
 The most recent batches colonize fastest.
 Reputable suppliers produce on a known schedule. |

 | Refrigerated handling | Pre-poured plates and liquid culture broth (once mixed) benefit from refrigeration.
-Grain bags can be stored at cool room temperature for short windows. |
+Grain bags and bulk substrate bags can be stored at cool room temperature for short windows. |

 Best Practices for Handling Any Medium